xDragon11x13/loaftv_emergencydispatch/README.md

-# LOAF_TV AND EMERGENCYDISPATCH INTIGRATION
+# LOAF_TV AND EMERGENCYDISPATCH INTEGRATION

 DE: Das ist eine Erklärung wie man EmergencyDispatch mit Loaf_tv verknüpft um den Alarmmonitor benutzen zu können.\
 EN: This is an explanation of how to link EmergencyDispatch with Loaf_tv to use the alarm monitor.